cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/vm/VmSchedulerTimeSharedOverSubscription.rst

 isSuitableForVmInternal
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override protected boolean isSuitableForVmInternal(Vm vm, List<Double> requestedMips, boolean showLog)
+.. java:method:: @Override protected boolean isSuitableForVmInternal(Vm vm, List<Double> requestedMips)
    :outertype: VmSchedulerTimeSharedOverSubscription

    Checks if a list of MIPS requested by a VM is allowed to be allocated or not.
 When there isn't the amount of requested MIPS available, this \ ``VmScheduler``\  allows to allocate what is available for the requesting VM, allocating less that is requested.